BIGJRA/BIGJRA.github.io/rejuv.md

 - No Thanks.
 (Ren -1)

-If you’re on the Kanon route, talk to Ren at the bottom of the village.
+If you're on the Kanon route, talk to Ren at the bottom of the village.

 Either way, head to Alamissa Urben, located halfway east on the lower loop of the desert.

 ## Alamissa Urben

-Talk to Ren at the entrance and you’ll get **Sylveon,** as well as the *Mysterious Black Box.* I recommend training this Sylveon up, with the Misty Terrain move, and you’ll see why in a few sections.
+Talk to Ren at the entrance and you'll get **Sylveon,** as well as the *Mysterious Black Box.* I recommend training this Sylveon up, with the Misty Terrain move, and you'll see why in a few sections.

 Alamissa Urben